Updated daily: Here are today's top Best Buy deals you can get before Black Friday 2022

 There’s more where this deal came from.
 Sign up for Reviewed’s Perks and Rec newsletter and we’ll keep ’em coming every Sunday through Friday.

 Whether you’re shopping for the perfect TV to complete your home media setup or a reliable tablet that can tackle back-to-back zoom meetings, the tech retailer has tons of devices on sale now ahead of Black Friday 2022.
 Best Buy's Deal of the Day section will direct you to a list of items on sale at rock-bottom prices.
-Today, that list includes a digital air fryer, a powerful robot vacuum and a pair of wireless earbuds.
+Today, that list includes a digital air fryer, a budget-friendly laptop and a curved gaming monitor.

 If you're looking for Best Buy savings all year long, a Totaltech membership will net you exclusive rock-bottom prices on laptops, appliances and more.
 Plus, you'll enjoy added perks like free 2-day shipping, free installation on select purchases and more with the $199.99 per year membership.